Rackspace Cloud Library

 How Can Rackspace Help?

-Rackspace Managed Colocation provides top-tier colocation services — access to our world-class data centers, backed by award-winning support and industry-leading Service Level Agreements — while minimizing downsides like travel costs and capital expenses.
+Rackspace data center colocation services provide top-tier colocation services — access to our world-class data centers, backed by award-winning support and industry-leading Service Level Agreements — while minimizing downsides like travel costs and capital expenses.
 We provide a support team (including a Network Architect and Deployment Engineer) to handle the entire hardware life cycle management, as well as tools to remotely manage your environment.
 By leaving both routine hardware management and late-night emergencies to Rackspace, you eliminate travel expenses and free your own IT staff to focus on more impactful activities.
 Click here to learn more about how Rackspace Managed Colocation goes beyond traditional colocation.

 Start the Conversation